The Cop Number of the One-Cop-Moves Game on Planar Graphs: The Cops and Robbers Game Versus the One-Cop-Moves Game on Planar Graphs

+If $\ga$ is on vertex $13,14,15,16$ or $20$ at the end of the $1$-st turn, then the cops can follow up with a winning strategy similar to that in one of the above cases when $\ga$ is on vertex $9$ or $7$ at the end of the $1$-st turn. ~

-Having achieved separation between the classical cops-and-robbers game and the one-cop-moves game on planar graphs, a question that follows quite naturally is: how large can the gap between $c(G)$ and $c_1(G)$ be when $G$ is planar?
+Having achieved separation between the cops and robbers game and the one-cop-moves game on planar graphs, a question that follows quite naturally is: how large can the gap between $c(G)$ and $c_1(G)$ be when $G$ is planar?
 This question is somewhat more difficult.
 Although we do not directly address the question in this work, the main result shows that for connected planar graphs, the one-cop-moves cop number can break through the upper bound of $3$ for the classical cop number.